-In vitro Assessment of L. casei ATCC 393 Survival

-The effects of GI stress tolerance tests on the survival of free and immobilized L. casei ATCC 393 are summarized in tables 1 and 2.
+In vitro Assessment of L. casei ATCC 393 Survival The effects of GI stress tolerance tests on the survival of free and immobilized L. casei ATCC 393 are summarized in tables 1 and 2.
+Although acidic conditions rerized in tables 1 and 2.
 Although acidic conditions resulted in a significant reduction of L. casei ATCC 393 levels in both free and immobilized cells, counts of im-